 I went to my first New Year's Eve party with my soon-to-be husband and a group of his co-workers.
 I was less than impressed.
 The tables were packed so close together you could barely walk between them, and there were two too many places set at each table, so there was no elbow room.
 The alcoholic beverages were flowing like water -- at one time I had at least six glasses of red wine, untouched, in front of me -- and people were drunk as skunks.
 There also was no room on the dance floor.

-I knew then and there, I
+I knew then and there, I would never darken the doors of a New Year's Eve party again.

 For many years, Guy and I stayed home alone and watched Dick Clark as we waited for the ball to drop.
 We would make something special for dinner, like Coquille St. Jacques or boil lobsters, and then just cuddle on the couch and watch TV.